 3. Compliment them for simply being part of the family.

-“Every time I see you, I’m thankful that I’m your Mom.”
-Kids need to understand that they are valued simply because they are.
+“Every time I see you, I’m thankful that I’m your mom.”
+Kids need to understand that they are valued simply because they are who they are, not for what they do.

 4. Compliment contributions to the family.